 "Do you not know that you are God's temple and that God's Spirit dwells in you?"
 RSV

 Have you have ever wondered why there are signs that say, “Don’t feed the bears”?
-Well, since easy handouts feed the bears they lose their ability to hunt like God intended.
-Starvation and behavior problems are the result.
+Well, since easy handouts feed the bears they lose their ability to hunt as God intended.
+Starvation and behavior problems are the results.

-We as believers need to make sure we do not loose our God-given ability to hunt for food in His word otherwise we will spiritually starve and have behavior problems.
+We as believers need to make sure we do not lose our God-given ability to hunt for food in His word otherwise we will spiritually starve and have behavior problems.

 Questions to ask ourselves: